aiverify-foundation/aiverify/docs/getting-started/source-code-setup.md

 ```

 !!!
 Warning
       By default, ai-verify-portal listens on port 3000.
 If you have changed the port or if you set up a different hostname other than 'localhost' for the app, update the value of `ALLOWED_ORIGINS` in `aiverify/ai-verify-apigw/.env` and restart ai-verify-apigw.
-To add a hostname, add behind the existing hostname like this: `ALLOWED_ORIGINS:http://localhost:3000,http://localhost:4000,http(s):<your hostname>:3000,http(s):<your hostname>:4000`.
-Replace `<your hostname>` with your actual hostname and ensure no spaces between commas.
+To add a hostname, add behind the existing hostname like this: `ALLOWED_ORIGINS:http://localhost:3000,http://localhost:4000,http(s):<your hostname>:<port>`.
+Replace `<hostname>` with your actual hostname and `<port>` with your actual port number.
+Ensure no spaces between commas.

 ## Running AI Verify